 Whatâs the best decision youâve ever made?

 Aside from having my three beautiful daughters?
-Biting the bullet and taking over Ultra Tune when it
+Biting the bullet and taking over Ultra Tune when it was a basket case back in the mid â90âs and nurturing it through the tough times to create a category leading entity as voted by Canstar Blue 3 of the last 4 years.

 Focus, goal-setting, follow the data, build relationships, employ expertise â listen to them, donât micro-manage them and remember; the best predictor of the future is the past â learn from your mistakes and donât make them again in the future.